gioblu/BIPLAN/documentation/system-functions.md

 ```
 print [comma separated parameter list]
 ```
 Receives a comma separated parameter list of type number, variable or string.
-It prints the parameters received. `char` can be used within print to convert numeric values to characters.
+It prints the parameters received. `char` can be used within print to convert numbers to characters.
 ```php
 print "Hello world!"
 ```